hwanclin/hwanclin.github.io/_pages/research.md

 - International Economic Journal
 - International Review of Economics and Finance
 - International Symposia in Economic Theory and Econometrics
+- Journal of Economic Integration
+- Journal of Economic Theory
 - Journal of Economics and Business
-- Journal of Economic Integration
 - Journal of International Money and Finance
 - Journal of International Trade & Economic Development
 - Journal of Macroeconomics
 - Macroeconomic Dynamics
+- Review of Economic Studies
 - Southern Economic Journal